onosproject/sdran-in-a-box/docs/Installation_RANSim_FBAH.md

 1279014   5154      343332707639811   23:25:28.0   5              5              0                      0                       0                           0                          0                        0
 ```

-* Use Facebook-AirHop GUI page: for SD-RAN release 1.1, master-stable, latest, and dev versions
+* Use Facebook-AirHop GUI page: for SD-RAN release 1.1, release 1.1.1, master-stable, latest, and dev versions

 To access GUI, we should open web browser like [Chrome](https://www.google.com/chrome/) or [Safari](https://www.apple.com/safari/).
 Next, go to `http://<RiaB server IP address>:30095`